Local and Modern Methods of Crude Palm Oil Extraction

 Table of Contents

-What is Crude Palm Oil also Called Palm Fruit Oil?
+Recommended: What is Refined Palm Oil?

-Local Method of Palm Fruit Oil Processing and Extraction
+Local Method of Crude Palm Oil Extraction

 The local method of processing crude palm oil is a traditional and sustainable way of producing palm oil in rural areas – my community in Nigeria.